rcstanciu/rcstanciu/README.md

 ### Hi there 👋

+🌱 I’m currently learning Solidity

+👯 I’m looking to collaborate on Web3 projects

+📫 Reach me on Discord at acelasi#4508

 <!--
 **rcstanciu/rcstanciu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.